Calculagator/Attendance-Entry-Automation/README.md

 5. Follow the instructions in [this video](https://youtu.be/zCEJurLGFRk?t=110) only from 1:50 - 6:50.
 (The sections you need to watch are titled "Google Cloud Setup" and "Generating a Service Account".)
     - If you're required to select an organization, make sure you're logged into a *personal Gmail* account.
     - As said in the video, do not share the credentials file with others.
     - ⭐⭐I highly recommend **bookmarking the webpage** that has your API's email so you can quickly pull it up.
-You'll need that email everytime you use the automation.
+You'll need that email everytime you want the automation to run a new sheet.
 6. For the credentials file you downloaded, make sure you rename it as `credentials.json`.

 Now we'll head back to Visual Studio Code.